osisoft/sample-adh-pi_to_adh_read_only_data-dotnet/README.md

 The amount of information included can be managed by setting the verbosity, which we will show in more detail below.

+These stream types are created automatically by the PI to ADH transfer, but are regular SDS types at their core.
+API calls used in this sample also apply to user defined SDS types, for examples using user defined types see the [SDS Waveform samples](https://github.com/osisoft/OSI-Samples-ADH/blob/main/docs/SDS_WAVEFORM.md).

 #### Verbosity